Kill Switch Levels 1–4

 return result

 Level 3 requires a PIN.
-Everything stops except the watchdog service, NATS, and Sentinel (the monitoring suite).
-Even the principal broker itself is in ALL_HOST_DAEMONS — after Level 3, the broker is down.
+Everything stops except Watchdog Service, NATS, and Monitoring System (the monitoring suite).
+Even the agent broker itself is in ALL_FLEET_DAEMONS — after Level 3, the broker is down.
 The kill switch is now operating without its primary orchestration layer, which is why the CLI fallback exists.

-The 10-minute ACK window is the operational protocol: after a Level 3, Knox has 10 minutes to confirm the situation and either resume or escalate to Level 4.
+The 10-minute ACK window is an operational protocol (human procedure, not automated enforcement): after a Level 3, the operator has 10 minutes to confirm the situation and either resume or manually escalate to Level 4.
 This window prevents Level 3 from becoming a permanent frozen state while still giving enough time to assess.

 When to use it: You've observed behavior that suggests a compromised agent, an authentication problem, or an attack on the system.
 You're not ready for nuclear, but you need everything stopped while you investigate.
 The infrastructure layer stays up; the agent layer goes dark.